djpugh/MTplot/README.md

     ExampleConvert:     Example Script for running batch conversion and outputting to file.
                             Input needs to be written by the user - dependent on format

+    The code needs the panel package (from mathworks central).

-There is some additional functionality designed to work well with MTINV.
+There is some additional functionality designed to work well with mtfit.

+*N.B.
+This code was written as part of a PhD project and is not under active development or support.*